 As a result of our growth over the past several years, as of December 31, 2019, approximately 54% of our loan portfolio had been originated since December 31, 2017, including new originations and renewals.
 In general, loans do not begin to show signs of credit deterioration or default until they have been outstanding for some period of time, a process referred to as "seasoning."
 As a result, a portfolio of older loans will usually behave more predictably than a newer portfolio.
-Because a large portion of our portfolio is relatively new, the current level of delinquencies and defaults may not represent the level of delinquencies and defaults that could occur as the portfolio becomes more seasoned and may not serve as a reliable basis for predicting the health and nature of our loan portfolio.
+Because a large portion of our portfolio is relatively new, the current level of delinquencies and defaults may not represent the level of delinquencies and defaults that could occur as the portfolio.
 Our limited experience with these loans does not provide us with a significant payment history pattern with which to judge future collectability.
 As a result, it may be difficult to predict the future performance of our loan portfolio.
 If delinquencies and defaults increase, we may be required to increase our allowance for loan losses, which could have a material adverse effect on our assets, business, cash flow, condition (financial or otherwise), liquidity, prospects and results of operations.